 Lyle Talbot does his wonderful narration on this film, and much like Jackie Coogan, Talbot was an actor who was seen as having his best days behind him, although Talbot was still very active, appearing on nearly twenty TV shows and close to ten films in 1953 alone.
 That was pretty much the story of his career, having over 300 credits in film or TV between 1931 and 1987.
 In later years he said that he never once turned down a role, no matter how small or bad.
 Stage magician and actor Talbot got called into Hollywood in the early days of sound cinema, when the studios needed ”actors who could talk”, and was quickly established as a ”matinee idol” and leading man of B movies, and was one of the founders of the Screen Actors Guild.
 His activity in the union angered studio brass, who quit offering him leading roles, and he instead transformed himself into a sought-after character actor for B films.
 In film, he is probably best known for having appeared in three Ed Wood movies: Glenn or Glenda (1953), Jail Bait (1954) and Plan 9 from Outer Space (1959).

 Talbot worked on a few little-known semi-sci-fi films in the thirties, and was quite a pioneer regarding DC Comics.
 He played Commissioner Gordon on the second Batman film serial in 1949, Batman & Robin.
 He was also the first actor to play Lex Luthor in a live-action film, in the serial Atom Man vs. Superman in 1950, opposite the first Superman, Kirk Alyn, whose work we have covered in the review of the first Superman serial.
-He appeared in Untamed Women (1952) and Tobor the Great (1954), and had a recurring role in the film serial Commando Cody: Sky Marshal of the Universe (1953-1954).
+He appeared in Untamed Women (1952) and Tobor the Great (1954, review), and had a recurring role in the film serial Commando Cody: Sky Marshal of the Universe (1953-1954).
 His last role was a small uncredited part in the sci-fi spoof Amazon Women on the Moon (1987).
 But he was probably better known as a fixture on television from the mid-fifties onward.
 Most fans would know him from his role as Joe Randolph in 74 episodes of The Adventures of Ozzie and Harry (1955-1966).

 Paula Hill as Doreen isn’t really all that bad, considering the tepid lines she has to utter, she does lend the film a certain credibility as the gold-digging, chain-smoking blonde marrying for money.
 Sadly, this was her only major role.
 She appeared in about a dozen B movies, including The Beast from 20,000 Fathoms (1953, review), and transitioned into television, as many actresses, in the fifties, before she quit the business in 1958.
 She made a surprise return in 2000 in a bit-part as a Hollywood manager in the comedy Chump Change, starring writer-actor-director Stephen Burrows and ex-porn star Traci Lords.